Kray-G/kilite/README.md

     $ ./file

 Note that, also in this case, you need the actual compiler like gcc on Linux, cl.exe on Windows.
-By default, it's cl.exe on Windows and gcc on Linux.
+It's cl.exe on Windows and gcc on Linux by default, and you could also use the MinGW gcc with the option `--cc=gcc` on Windows environment.
-But if you want, tcc is also available.

 ### Compiling the Script Separatedly